August 19, 2025

 Most healthcare costs, and most productivity losses, come from preventable issues that escalate over time.⁶ Engaging employees early through digital health programs helps reduce those downstream problems by addressing health concerns before they become severe and costly.

-For example, Sword’s Predict tool identifies at-risk employees before they become high-cost cases.
+For example, Sword’s Predict AI engine identifies at-risk employees before they become high-cost cases.
 It uses claims data and clinical patterns to surface people who might not even know they’re developing MSK issues.
 Then it connects them with preventative care that keeps them healthier, longer.
+This is smart business, as when employees feel supported before problems get worse, they stay more engaged in their roles.

 How to boost benefits awareness and utilization

 Even the best benefits won’t drive engagement if no one knows about it.
 That’s why communication and accessibility matter.
+To improve utilization:

 - Promote proactively: Don’t wait for open enrollment.
 Highlight digital care options in onboarding, team meetings, and employee newsletters.